 Driver: Shift to Sterile, Procedure-Ready Formats for Minimally Invasive Care

-- Hospitals are standardizing on ready-to-use, sterile kits for cath-labs, orthopedics and ambulatory procedures, which elevates demand for robust sterile barrier systems, breather materials, and puncture-resistant trays.
+- Hospitals are standardizing on ready-to-use, sterile kits for cath-labs, orthopedics and ambulatory procedures, which elevates demand for robust sterile barrier systems, breather materials, and puncture-resistant trays, alongside high-performance insulation and sealing interfaces such as PTFE tapes and films used across sterilization, sealing, and packaging-line environments.
 Device makers want faster ETO cycles, stronger film-to-Tyvek seals, and lighter packs to cut shipping and waste.
 In April 2025, DuPont advanced medical Tyvek portfolio options tailored for accelerated sterilization and lower basis-weight configurations adopted by leading device OEMs to reduce pack mass without compromising barrier performance.
 That push, combined with kit consolidation, is expanding volumes of headers, pouches, and rigid thermoforms across high-throughput lines.

 - As day-surgery volumes grow and procedure complexity migrates outside large hospitals, packaging performance (peel integrity, sterility assurance level, clean open) becomes a procurement differentiator, pulling through upgrades to substrates and coatings.
 Converters with medical cleanrooms and validated processes capture share as OEMs harmonize global SKUs.
 Procedure-ready care models translate directly into sustained growth for sterile barrier packaging and value-added converting.